S.T.A.R. Puppy Sign Up

 If you join S.T.A.R.
 Puppy now, you not only guarantee your spot in that class, but you also guarantee your spot in Core Manners (our adult dog obedience class)!
 Plus, you can earn an additional certificate and a medal!
 Check out our S.T.A.R.
 Puppy Brochure for more information!

 S.T.A.R.
 Puppy is a 7 week class held at 7:15pm that will begin on June 3rd at The Thinking K9 facility!

 This S.T.A.R.
 Puppy exclusive to current Puppy Starlet participants.
 On Wednesday May 6th registration will open to the public.

 Use the code "Starlet-move-up" to get $5 off!

-The fallacy of the guilty look.
+The Fallout of the Dominance Theory

 All great workouts, including mental ones, begin with warmups!
 Let's put our dog's thinking caps on!

 Spend a good 2 minutes working on your foundation, including: